 In 2004, the Gelfand Family Charitable Trust established the village’s Science Center.
 That new technical facility encouraged the Ethiopian immigrant students to dream of sophisticated engineering through participation in the international FIRST Robotics Competition.
 The team showed energy and skill with their evolving robotics designs.
 By their seventh year of participation in the FIRST Competition, the students won top prize in Israel — an incredible achievement.

 As the Ethiopian students’ Robotics Team was earning increasingly impressive awards in Israel, their success also paved the way for establishing STEM as an educational endeavor in their homeland.
-Thus, STEM Synergy became a successor of the Gelfand initiative that was started in Israel and brought to Ethiopia thanks to the founder, Mr. Mark Gelfand.
+Thus, STEM Synergy became a successor of the Gelfand initiative that was started in Israel and brought to Ethiopia and continued as STEM Synergy in 2016 thanks to the founder, Mark Gelfand.